-The program is designed to give working professionals the knowledge and skills necessary to excel in the world of public procurement and contracting, and is intended for professionals from a variety of public procurement related jobs in Government, private industry, and non-governmental organizations (NGOs).
+This program is designed to give working professionals the knowledge and skills necessary to excel in the world of public procurement and contracting.

-This includes contracting officers, contract and subcontract managers specialists/ administrators, project and program managers, cost/pricing analysts and cost estimators, business development/capture managers/proposal managers, attorneys, and technical representatives.
-Anyone who in involved in or works under government contracts will benefit from this program.
+It is intended for professionals from a variety of public procurement-related jobs in government, private industry, and non-governmental organizations (NGOs), including contracting officers, contract and subcontract managers specialists/ administrators, procurement project and program managers, cost/pricing analysts and cost estimators, business development/capture managers/proposal managers, and attorneys.
+Anyone involved in and who works in government contracting will benefit from this program.

 The degree is awarded by The George Washington University.
 Students apply for admission to the GW School of Business, and attend classes at the GW School of Business and the GW Law School.

-The MS in Government Contracts degree is unique, combining the strengths of two, highly rated schools within GW.
-The Law School (top 20 in Law Schools in the U.S.) provides government procurement law courses, taught by recognized experts in federal acquisition including Professors Steven Schooner and Christopher Yukins.
-The School of Business (top 35 in Part-Time Graduate Business Programs in the U.S.) provides core business courses, taught by recognized experts in business.
+The MS in Government Contracts degree is unique, combining the strengths of two, highly regarded schools within GW.
+The Law School provides government procurement law courses, taught by recognized experts in federal acquisition including Professors Steven Schooner and Christopher Yukins.
+The School of Business provides core business courses, taught by recognized experts in business.

-Most students will be working towards the MS in Government Contracts degree as part-time students, attending classes and weekends.
-In accordance with GW School of Business policy, work must be completed within 5 years of admission.
+Most MSGC students study part time, attending classes once a week in the late afternoon or evening and/or on the weekend.
+In accordance with GW School of Business policy, course work must be completed within 5 years of admission.

 Total tuition for the 36 credit degree program is approximately $54,000.
 GW offers a wide range of financial assistance to its students, including Assistantships, Fellowships & Scholarships, Research Funding, Federal Work Study, Loans, and other types of assistance.